houyanchao/AIChatTimeline/README.en.md

 ## 🙏 Acknowledgements

-This project is built upon the initial codebase from [chatgpt-conversation-timeline](https://github.com/Reborn14/chatgpt-conversation-timeline), with enhanced user experience and additional features, now supporting all mainstream AI platforms.
-We greatly appreciate the original author's open-source contribution.
+This project is developed based on the initial code from [chatgpt-conversation-timeline](https://github.com/Reborn14/chatgpt-conversation-timeline).
+We sincerely appreciate the original author's open-source contribution.
+Building upon this foundation, we have optimized the interaction and enhanced features, adapted it for all mainstream AI platforms, and added cross-platform conversation starring support.

 ---